nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**
 1. User gets the <ins>list of appointments(UC02)<ins>.
 2. User requests to mark a specified appointment for a specified patient.
-3.  idENTify marks the selected appointment.
+3.  idENTify unmarks the selected appointment.

     Use case ends.